Securing the Machines: A Deep Dive into Policy-Driven Workload Identity

 • Automated Remediation: Automatically respond to detected threats by disabling compromised workload identities or revoking their access.

-Microsoft Entra ID Protection, as mentioned earlier, can be used to detect risks, contain threats, and reduce risk to workload identities.
+Microsoft Entra ID Protection, as mentioned in the best practices section, can be used to detect risks, contain threats, and reduce risk to workload identities.

-**Workload identity federationllows workloads to use identities from external identity providers to access cloud resources.
+Workload identity federation allows workloads to use identities from external identity providers to access cloud resources.
+This means a workload can use its existing identity from, say, Google Cloud to access resources in Azure, without needing separate credentials managed in Azure.

 • Trust relationships between cloud providers and identity providers are established.